JumpmanFR/MotherInternational/README.md

 * Open source project available [on GitHub](https://github.com/JumpmanFR/MotherInternational).

 ## How to translate the UI into more languages
 The file is `js/locale.js`.
-It currently includes two main entries, `'en'` for English and `'fr'` for French.
-All localized texts are listed there, for every supported language.
+It currently includes four main entries, one for each supported language: `'en'`, `'fr'`, `'it'` and `'nl'`.
+All localized texts are listed there.

 To add a new language, just add another entry and name it with a 2-letter language code as specified by [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
 It’s important because the user’s language is used automatically based on their browser settings.\
-Then, you’ll have to specify every localized text in the desired language, just like they are currently listed for English and French.
-If a field is omitted, the program will fallback to English for this field.
+Then, you’ll have to specify every localized text in the desired language, just like they are currently listed for already supported languages.
+If a field is omitted, the program will fallback to English for that field.

 To test your changes, you can force the program to load in the language of your choice.
 To that end, complete the URL in the address bar with `?lang=` followed by your 2-letter language code.